MarcinOrlowski/Fonty/README.md

  and put your font files into `<MODULE>/src/main/assets/my-fonts` folder.

- **NOTE:** You **MUST** call `fontDir()` **before** invoking `xxxTypeface()` in your setup chain, otherwise `xxxTypeface()` with try to look for fonts in default location and most likely end up throwing exception due to missing typeface file.
+ **NOTE:** You **MUST** call `fontDir()` **before** invoking `xxxTypeface()` in your setup chain, otherwise `xxxTypeface()` will try to look for fonts in default location and end up failing throwing exception due to missing typeface file.

 Font substitution
 =================